 Taught by Liz Navarro

-In this 6-week workshop, participants will work with artist and educator, Liz Navarro, to explore different surface design and decorating techniques including; stamping, sgraffito, tissue transfers, mono-printing and more.
+All levels welcomed, in this 4-week workshop, participants will work with artist and educator, Liz Navarro, to explore different surface design and decorating techniques including; stamping, sgraffito, tissue transfers, mono-printing and more.

-Participants will explore different glaze and overglaze techniques including: wax/tape/latex resist, lusters and decals.
+Participants will explore different glaze and overglaze techniques including: wax/tape/latex resist and oxides.
 Participants will be given materials to work with at home in order to practice, develop ideas and techniques outside of class time.
 Students are welcome to make as many pieces as they’d like throughout the duration of the workshop.

 Lizbeth Navarro was born and raised in Celaya, Guanajuato, Mexico.
 In 2010 she earned a BFA in Ceramics from California State University, Long Beach.
 Liz’s work is inspired by her multicultural heritage, which was always surrounded by beautiful handmade objects.
 In her work, she incorporates traditional techniques and materials with contemporary themes to deliver unique works of art.
 Along with her artistic endeavors, Liz has taught at various non-profit organizations that serve the underrepresented communities in Los Angeles.